splunk/public-o11y-docs/get-started/service-description.rst

 You can configure authentication using Single-sign on (SSO) integrations implementing SAML 2.0, such as Ping, Okta, or AzureAD.
 See :ref:`sso-about` for more information.

+To control what your Splunk Observability Cloud users can do, you assign them roles that have a defined set of specific capabilities.
+See :ref:`roles-and-capabilities` for more information.

 For additional information, see:

 - :ref:`authentication-intro`